gatsbyjs/gatsby/docs/docs/glossary/headless-wordpress.md

 The `gatsby-source-wordpress` plugin works with self-hosted WordPress sites, and those hosted by WordPress.com.
 Be aware, however, that the WordPress.com API supports a smaller set of features than that of self-hosted WordPress sites.

-Headless WordPress enables a content team to use an interface they're likely familiar with, while giving Web Developers the flexibility to use any front-end technology stack.
+Headless WordPress enables content writers to use a familiar interface while giving web developers the flexibility to use any frontend technology stack.

 ## Learn More